 Parameter Shortcut Description appliance а Access commands that allow you to manage the appliance.
-See "sysconf appliance" on page 338. config С Access the system configuration commands.
-See "sysconf config" on page 358. drift d Access commands that allow you to view and configure the drift.
-See "sysconf drift" on page 369. fingerprint f Display the certificate fingerprints.
-See "sysconf fingerprint" on page 376. hwregencert h Generate or re-generate the Luna appliance server hardware certificate .
-See "sysconf hwregencert" on page 385 ntp n Access commands that allow you to view or configure the network time protocol (NTP).
-See "sysconf ntp" on page 388. regenCert re Generate or re-generate the Luna appliance server hardware certificate.
-See "sysconf regencert" on page 417. securekeys se Move the Luna keys used to secure the NTLS link from the Luna appliance's file system into the HSM.
-See "sysconf securekeys" on page 418. snmp sn Access commands that allow you to view or configure the Simple Network Management Protocol (SNMP) settings for Luna appliance.
-See "sysconf snmp" on page 419. ssh ss Access commands that allow you to view or configure the SSH sysconf appliance sysconf appliance cpugovernor hardreboot poweroff reboot rebootonpanic watchdog
+See "sysconf appliance" on page 342. config С Access the system configuration commands.
+See "sysconf config" on page 362. drift d Access commands that allow you to view and configure the drift.
+See "sysconf drift" on page 374. fingerprint f Display the certificate fingerprints.
+See "sysconf fingerprint" on page 381. hwregencert h Generate or re-generate the Luna appliance server hardware certificate .
+See "sysconf hwregencert" on page 390 ntp n Access commands that allow you to view or configure the network time protocol (NTP).
+See "sysconf ntp" on page 393. radius ra Manage RADIUS configuration and identify RADIUS servers to use for enhanced authentication, authorization, and accounting of your Luna appliance users and roles "sysconf radius" on page 422. regenCert re Generate or re-generate the Luna appliance server hardware certificate.
+See "sysconf regencert" on page 426. securekeys se Move the Luna keys used to secure the NTLS link from the Luna appliance's file system into the HSM.
+See "sysconf securekeys" on page 428.

-Parameter Shortcut Description options on the appliance.
-See "sysconf ssh" on page 441. time t Set or display the time and date.
-See "sysconf time" on page 453. timezone timez Set or display the time zone.
-See "sysconf timezone" on page 454.
+Parameter Shortcut Description snmp sn Access commands that allow you to view or configure the Simple Network Management Protocol (SNMP) settings for Luna appliance.
+See "sysconf snmp" on page 429. ssh SS Access commands that allow you to view or configure the SSH options on the appliance.
+See "sysconf ssh" on page 452. time t Set or display the time and date.
+See "sysconf time" on page 464. timezone timez Set or display the time zone.
+See "sysconf timezone" on page 465.